geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 You can always birthday attack to divide the thing by two.
 So maybe it's fine.
 I mean, I don't know.
-It's not like...
+It's not like..
 This isn't really for security.
-What would happen if...
-I mean, we can't have something like...
+What would happen if..
+I mean, we can't have something like..
 Finding one collision with a birthday attack, I don't think would break our whole thing.
 I think it would just break that user's flow.
 Versus what you can have is something that can do like pre-image attacks.